 Many years ago, money market accounts were higher risk and paid higher returns.
 The financial crisis of 2008 changed all of that.
 Money market accounts are now FDIC-insured up to the legal maximum ($250,000 per institution per individual).
 Interest rates are now very similar – and there is no material difference.
 In other words – choose whichever account you want.

 In general, you tend to get slightly lower interest rates on money market accounts because you have check-writing capabilities.
-The best savings accounts have rates between 1.00% and up to 1.25% APY – very similar to the rates on this page.
+The best savings accounts pay at least 1.15% APY – very similar to the rates on this page.
 But at Ally, for example, you can get 1.00 APY on a savings account (no check-writing) and 0.85% on the money market account (with check writing).

 We have written a full explanation of the difference between money market and savings accounts here.